Education in Russia: Physical disability

-Children with physical disabilities, depending on the nature and extent of the disability and the availability of local specialized institutions, attend either such institutions or special classes within regular schools.
+Children with physical disabilities, depending on the nature and extent of the disability and the availability of local specialised institutions, attend either such institutions or special classes within regular schools.
 As of 2007, there were 80 schools for the blind and children with poor eyesight; their school term is extended to 12 years and classes are limited to 9–12 pupils per teacher.
-Education for the deaf is provided by 99 specialized kindergartens and 207 secondary boarding schools; children who were born deaf are admitted to specialized kindergartens as early as possible, ideally from 18 months of age; they are schooled separately from children who lost hearing after acquiring basic speech skills.
+Education for the deaf is provided by 99 specialised kindergartens and 207 secondary boarding schools; children who were born deaf are admitted to specialised kindergartens as early as possible, ideally from 18 months of age; they are schooled separately from children who lost hearing after acquiring basic speech skills.
 Vocational schools for the working deaf people who have not completed secondary education exist in five cities only.
 Another wide network of specialist institutions takes care of children with mobility disorders.
 60–70% of all children with cerebral palsy are schooled through this channel.
 Children are admitted to specialised kindergartens at three or four years of age and streamed into narrow specialty groups; the specialisation continues throughout their school term and may extend to thirteen years.
 The system, however, is not ready to accept children who also display evident developmental disability; they have no other option than home schooling.
 All graduates of physical disability schools are entitled to the same level of secondary education certificates as normal graduates.

-There are 42 specialized vocational training (non-degree) colleges for disabled people; most notable are the School of Music for the Blind in Kursk and the Medical School for the Blind in Kislovodsk.
-Fully segregated undergraduate education is provided by two colleges: the Institute of Arts for the Disabled (enrollment of 158 students in 2007) and the Social Humanitarian Institute (enrollment of 250 students), both in Moscow.
-Other institutions provide semi-segregated training (specialized groups within a normal college environment) or declare full disability access of their regular classes.
+There are 42 specialised vocational training (non-degree) colleges for disabled people; most notable are the School of Music for the Blind in Kursk and the Medical School for the Blind in Kislovodsk.
+Fully segregated undergraduate education is provided by two colleges: the Institute of Arts for the Disabled (enrolment of 158 students in 2007) and the Social Humanitarian Institute (enrolment of 250 students), both in Moscow.
+Other institutions provide semi-segregated training (specialised groups within a normal college environment) or declare full disability access of their regular classes.
 Bauman Moscow State Technical University and Chelyabinsk State University have the highest number of disabled students (170 each, 2007).
-Bauman University focuses on education for the deaf; the Herzen Pedagogical Institute enroll different groups of physical disability.
+Bauman University focuses on education for the deaf; the Herzen Pedagogical Institute enrol different groups of physical disability.
 However, independent studies assert that the universities fail to integrate people with disabilities into their academic and social life.